diantamela/satgas-ppk/README.md

    npm run docker:logs
    ```

-### 🔌 Database Setup (MySQL)
+### 🔌 Database Setup (PostgreSQL)

-This project uses MySQL as the database with Prisma ORM for database operations.
+This project uses PostgreSQL as the database with Prisma ORM for database operations.

 1. **Database Migration**